RadicalZephyr/LGN/README.md

 If the container is out of reach of the player, the character will walk to it.

 Never removes your belt.
 Never removes an already worn item of clothing when dressing.
-Favorited items will be unequipped but remain in your inventory.
+Favorited clothing items will be unequipped but _will remain in your inventory_.
+If you think your clothing has disappeared, **CHECK YOUR INVENTORY**.

 ### Current Limitations